PT-104

 Linen and cotton high density long pants

-Woven in Hamamatsu, Shizuoka on an old-fashioned shuttle loom, this fabric uses cotton for the high-density warp and linen for the weft.
-Although shuttle looms are slower than modern looms, the careful weaving of each weft thread gives the fabric a firm, stiff texture.
-This weaving brings out the smooth texture of the linen and the softness of the cotton, resulting in a fabric that is both paper-like light and strong.
-This stiffness means that the fabric does not cling to the skin, making it comfortable to wear even in midsummer.
+This fabric is woven in Hamamatsu, Shizuoka, using an old-fashioned shuttle loom, with a high-density warp thread of cotton and a weft thread of linen.
+Although shuttle looms are slower than modern looms, the careful weft threading gives the fabric a firm, crisp feel.
+This weaving technique brings out the smooth texture of the linen and the softness of the cotton, resulting in a fabric that is both paper-like and lightweight yet strong.
+This firmness prevents the fabric from clinging to the skin, making it comfortable to wear even in the height of summer.

-These wide, straight pants have a good length.
-They use thick 20-count stitching, have wide belt loops, and have a large hem facing, giving them a rugged look.
-There are single-welt pockets on the back instead of patch pockets, and the waist string is an original cord made in Uji, Kyoto .
+These wide, straight pants have a firm fit.
+They feature thick 20-count stitching, wide belt loops, and a large hem facing, giving them a rugged look.
+Instead of patch pockets, the back features a single-welt pocket, and the waist cord is an original cord made in Uji, Kyoto.

 - Outer Fabric Blend Ratio